millsp/ts-toolbelt/README.md

 ## 🏁 Getting Started

-The project is maintained to adapt to the constant changes of TypeScript.
-See [compatibility](#compatibility) for more information.
+The project is maintained to adapt to the constant [changes](#compatibility) of TypeScript.

 ### Prerequisites